-In our Grain CSA, shareholders get 30 pounds (half share) or 60 pounds (full share) of grains and seeds not readily available anywhere else: Sonora Heritage Wheat, Prairie Farro (an ancient wheat also known as emmer), Bronze Barley, lentils, and other crops.
+In our Grain CSA, or the Grainy Day Box, shareholders monthly get 2 to 4 pounds of grains and seeds not readily available anywhere else: Sonora Heritage Wheat, Prairie Farro (an ancient wheat also known as emmer), Bronze Barley, lentils, and other crops.
 Each year we also trial a variety of other crops like dry beans, oats, amaranth, and dry corn.

 Ask us about signing up for any of these Prairie Heritage Farm CSA programs.